sanjumsanthosh/Learn_Pytest/Chapter 10/README.md

 * While testing the CLI, we could also use the API to complete the functional testing instead of mocking.
 * The mixed layer approch will thus test hte expected behaviour and reduces the change of having a filure due to refactoring

+### Using plugins to assist mocking

+Some examples of plugings:

+* pytest-mock - general purpose plugin that provides mocker fixure that act as a thin wrappr to unittest.mock.
+  * one advantage is that it cleas up after itself
+* pytest-postgresql, pytest-mongo, pytest-mysql, pytest-dynamodb - mockign db
+* pytest-httpserver - HTTP server mock
+* respone, betamax - mocking requests

+other examples are pytest-rabbitmq, pytest-solr, pytest-elasticsearch & pytest-redis